-Dr. Charles P. Verdon serves both as the Acting Under Secretary for Nuclear Security and the Administrator of the National Nuclear Security Administration, as well as NNSA’s Deputy Administrator for Defense Programs.
+Dr. Charles P. Verdon serves both as the Acting Under Secretary for Nuclear Security and the Administrator of the National Nuclear Security Administration (Jan.
+20, 2021), as well as NNSA’s Deputy Administrator for Defense Programs.

 As Acting Administrator, Dr. Verdon is responsible for the management and operations of NNSA in support of President Biden's nuclear security agenda.
 In Defense Programs, he leads the team that directs the Stockpile Stewardship Program, which is responsible for maintaining the safety, security, and reliability of the Nation’s nuclear weapons stockpile.